sourcecred/operations/overview.md

 However, as this idea evolved, we ran into a big problem: we don't know who deserves credit in an open-source project, and thus we don't know how to distribute the rewards.
-The obvious approaches, like counting commits or lines of code, would be far too easy to game—and would in any case miss out on vital work like design or issue triaging, not to mention that it would miss out on the underlying quality of the commits or code.
+The obvious approaches, like counting commits or lines of code, would be far too easy to game and would miss out on key aspects of a commit like code quality.
+Further, such approaches would miss out on key work like design feedback or issue triaging.

 This inability to quantify contributions accurately affects every method for funding open-source.
 Projects need a fair system for deciding how to distribute rewards regardless of whether they come through sponsorships, donations, [cryptocurrency airdrops], or through any [other means].
-SourceCred is designed to do just that and we hope it will be used downstream by many to measure the value derived from and thereafter fund open-source contributors' work.
+SourceCred is designed to do just that.

 [SourceGrain]: https://github.com/sourcegrain/mission/blob/master/README.md
 [cryptocurrency airdrops]: https://en.wikipedia.org/wiki/Airdrop_(cryptocurrency)